hoishing/apn-tester/README.md

 `streamlit run main.py`

-### Work with Simulator
+### Prerequisite

+Before using APN Tester, make sure your mobile client can process push notification correctly:

-Edit the bundle ID and payloads in `simulator-payload.apns` then drag it to the simulator.
+- Edit the bundle ID and payloads in `local-payload.apns` then drag it to the simulator to see if it works or not

-Or, edit `simulator.py` then run `python simulator.py`
+- Or, edit `local-push.py` then run `python local-push.py` to send the push using `xcrun simctl push` command

 ## Motivation